asmaa-2ahmed/guessing-game/README.md

 ## How to Play

-To play the game, follow these steps:

 1. Run the code provided in the notebook.

 2. The game levels will be displayed.

 3. Choose a game level by entering the corresponding number.

-4. The game will start, and you will be prompted to make a guess.
+4. The game will set the number range and the number of trials based on the chosen level.

-5. Enter your guess and press Enter.
+5. Start guessing the number within the given trials.

 6. Based on your guess, the game will provide feedback on whether you should increase or decrease your guess.